Master Sokaku Takeda

 which was virtually unknown a few decades before.

-Aikido Success Blueprint - shows you exactly how to prevent injuries and fast-track your skills.
-Beginners, students and instructors will benefit!
+Aikido Success Blueprint - a massive collection of unique info that shows you, step-by-step, how to prevent injuries and fast-track your skills.

 Morihei Ueshiba O'Sensei - Aikido Founder

 Aikido's influence was very great even in its early years when Ueshiba was teaching a more combative form closer to Daito-ryu.

 One of the arts which was significantly influenced was judo, which incorporated the early jujutsu skills taught by Ueshiba to Kenji Tomiki, who then incorporated these techniques into the self defense program for the Kodokan, judo's headquarters.

 teachings, as does Tomiki's own organization of Shodokan Aikido.

 The concept of aiki is an old one and was common to other classical Japanese schools of armed combat.
 There are some other styles of Japanese jujutsu which use the term aikijutsu but there are no records of its use prior to the Meiji era.